 I guess there is a reason why very little people in China speak English.
 After all, one in five people in the world is Chinese.
 If anything, we should start learning Mandarin.
 It doesn’t make things easier for English-speaking travelers though.

 A typical visit to any store starts with the staff freaking the F out.
 A foreigner has just entered their store and since none of the staff speaks English they mutually agree it’s best to just ignore the person.
-If that doesn’t work it’s on to plan B which is to yell for someone in the back; a help call aimed at a shop owner or boss who speaks English.
+If that doesn’t work it’s on to plan B which is to yell at someone in the back; a help call aimed at a shop owner or boss who speaks English.
 One word of English.
 Usually the word “no”.
 Don’t even think of using body language, since our concept of body language doesn’t work well in China.
-Counting using your hands for instance won’t work since the Chinese use different signs, using only one hand to count to 10.
+Counting using your hands, for instance, won’t work since the Chinese use different signs, using only one hand to count to 10.
 Why the West hasn’t copied this method yet remains a mystery to me.

 Back to the startled shopkeeper.
 By this time a posse of 5 employees and customers has surrounded me, trying desperately to figure out what the hell it is that I want.
 Which is usually a bowl of noodles, in a noodle shop.
 Not entirely rocket science, is it?
 Somehow, with a lot of awkward pointing and facial grimaces, I receive my soup and walk away to hear the usual post-foreigner discussion and giggling fading behind me.

 Although trains are an excellent way to travel within China, they are an experience on themselves.
 Sure, it’s no India from what I’ve heard, but there are enough dynamics to write about.
 It starts with queuing up to get a ticket.
 A queue is perhaps the single best example of the cultural differences between China and the Western world.
-First of all, it’s totally accepted to spit while queuing.
+First of all, it’s totally acceptable to spit while queuing.
 I’m not talking about a gentle “I’m so sorry but I have the flu and don’t want to swallow this disgusting stuff so I’ll spit in this napkin”; I’m talking about a full-blown espresso-machine-sounding collection of phlegm followed by a torpedo launch aimed at the floor, inches away from your feet.

 When in a queue, remember to keep a close distance (your chest should touch the back(pack) of the person in front of you) otherwise the others might think you’re not in line and casually cut in.
 Good luck trying to explain it’s rude and that the person should stand behind you since it was obvious that you were in the queue.
 On that note, it is perfectly ok to just ignore the queue whatsoever and walk up to the window and yell your demand to the clerk; you’ll get helped immediately and without a grudge.